Charitable Giving Guidelines

 - Membership dues

-- Brief description of your organization, including goals and population served
+- Brief description of your organization, including background and mission statement

 - Overview of the proposed use of FedEx assistance